cython/cython/docs/src/tutorial/memory_allocation.rst

 type of free function).
 Otherwise, they won't be reclaimed until the python process exits.
 This is called a memory leak.

-If a chuck of memory needs a larger lifetime then can be managed by a ``try..finally`` block, another helpful idiom is to tie its lifetime to a Python object to leverage the Python runtime's memory management, e.g.::
+If a chunk of memory needs a larger lifetime than can be managed by a ``try..finally`` block, another helpful idiom is to tie its lifetime to a Python object to leverage the Python runtime's memory management, e.g.::